drloring/katacoda-scenarios/k8s-101/scen-2/step1.md

 Type `kubectl get nodes` at the terminal prompt for click `kubectl get nodes`{{execute}} to send it to your terminal.

-Initially, you'll see
+Initially, you'll see the following message:

-`The connection to the server 172.17.0.15:8443 was refused - did you specify the right host or port?` messages.
+`The connection to the server 172.17.0.15:8443 was refused - did you specify the right host or port?`

 That means Kubernetes is starting up.

-Eventually, you should see something like:
+Eventually, if you continue running that command, you should see something like:

 `NAME       STATUS   ROLES    AGE   VERSION minikube   NotReady    master   12m   v1.17.3`